owenjpark/C-Triple-Plus/README.md

 # Infix Parser
 Split into 3 files:
-1. calc.h - header file of all fucntion and class declarations
+1. calc.h - header file of all function and class declarations
 2. calcfunctions.cpp - implementation of functions
 3. calc.cpp - takes in input, uses functions, and produces output